Exporting Your Hermes 3 Conversations for RAG and Second Brain

 When Hermes 3 generates a complex Mermaid diagram, a Python script, or an XML dataset, that output is an asset.
 To preserve it perfectly, you need Markdown.
 Markdown handles code blocks, bold text, and headers natively, making it the perfect format for both human reading and machine ingestion.

-The Workflow
+3. The Professional Export-to-Ingest Workflow

-If you use web-based interfaces to access Hermes 3 (such as through OpenRouter or local web UIs), extracting that data cleanly can be frustrating.
-Copy-pasting often destroys formatting.
+If you use web UIs to access Hermes 3 (such as OpenRouter or local ports), extracting data cleanly via manual copy-paste often breaks formatting.
+Here is the professional workflow:

 - Generate: Have your deep, technical conversation with Hermes 3.

-- Save: Choose the Markdown (.md) format during export.
+- Save: Choose the Markdown (.md) format.

 Tags